Shengyu-Feng/Shengyu-Feng.github.io/_pages/about.md

 Work experience
 ======

+* Apple AIML, May 2024 - Aug.
+2024

 * Microsoft Research, May 2022 - Aug.
 2022
-  * Research Intern on the knowledge graph enhanced news summarization

 * Intel AI Lab, May 2021 - Aug.
 2021
-  * Research Intern on the dynamic scene graph generation

 Service
 ======
-* Reviewer for NeurIPS (2021-2023), ICLR (2022-2024) and ICML (2022-2023)
+* Reviewer for NeurIPS, ICLR and ICML